SamadritaBhattacharya/Tic-tac-Toe/README.md

 It uses the concept of state, component and props .

-Here, initially all the squares in the box are taken null where each box has its own state completely indepenndent of each other.
+Here, initially all the squares in the box are taken null where each box has its own state completely independent of each other.

 State of a box changes only when the square/box is clicked showing 'X' or 'O' depending on the turn.